 Saint Moses, Archbishop of Novgorod (1325-1330, 1352-1359), in the world Metrophanes, was born at Novgorod.
 In his youth he secretly left his home and entered Tver’s Otroch monastery, where he became a monk.
 His parents found him, and at their insistence he transferred to a monastery near Novgorod.
 At this monastery he was ordained as a hieromonk, and later he was appointed archimandrite of the Yuriev monastery.

-After the death of Archbishop David of Novgorod, St Peter (December 21) consecrated Moses as Archbishop of Novgorod in 1325.
+After the death of Archbishop David of Novgorod, Saint Peter (December 21) consecrated Moses as Archbishop of Novgorod in 1325.
 This was the first episcopal consecration to be performed in Moscow.
-St Moses did not guide his Novgorod flock for long, however.
+Saint Moses did not guide his Novgorod flock for long, however.
 The quarrels and contentious factions, the conflagrations and other misfortunes weighed heavily on his soul, which sought monastic solitude.
 After four years, he petitioned to be allowed to retire and live in asceticism.
-He was succeeded by St Basil.
+He was succeeded by Saint Basil.

-In the year 1354 Patriarch Philotheus of Constantinople (1354-1355, 1364-1376), as a token of his deep respect for St Moses gave him permission to wear polystavrion vestments (“many crosses”), and even sent him a set.
-He also permitted St Moses to deal directly with the Patriarch of Constantinople without intermediaries.
+In the year 1354 Patriarch Philotheus of Constantinople (1354-1355, 1364-1376), as a token of his deep respect for Saint Moses gave him permission to wear polystavrion vestments (“many crosses”), and even sent him a set.
+He also permitted Saint Moses to deal directly with the Patriarch of Constantinople without intermediaries.

 Archbishop Moses continued as hierarch for seven years, a period marked by the building of many churches in Novgorod and its environs.
 In 1352 the saint built a stone church in honor of the Dormition of the Most Holy Theotokos at Volotova; in 1355 a monastery was built in a place named Skovorodka, with a stone church in honor of the holy Archangel Michael.
-In 1357, churches were also built at three monasteries: at Radogovitsa near the Volotov Dormition church, and at the Holy Spirit monastery and at a women’s monastery, churches named for St John the Theologian (the first and third of these monasteries were founded by St Moses).
+In 1357, churches were also built at three monasteries: at Radogovitsa near the Volotov Dormition church, at the Holy Spirit monastery, and at a women’s monastery.
+The churches were named for Saint John the Theologian (the first and third of these monasteries were founded by Saint Moses).

-The Feast of St Moses on April 19 commemorates the uncovering of his incorrupt relics in 1686.
+The Feast of Saint Moses on April 19 commemorates the uncovering of his incorrupt relics in 1686.